bethatmarys/week_3_final/README.md

   1. The user can enter a number and the number is saved and displayed below.
       Example input: 8
       Example output: 8
+  2. The displayed number is left to view after a new number is added.
+      Example input: 9
+      Example input: 3
+      Example output: 3
+                      9
-  2. The computer looks to see if the number is divisible by 3.
+  3. The computer looks to see if the number is divisible by 3.
 If yes it returns the word "ping".
       Example input: 3
       Example output: ping
-  3. The computer looks to see if the number is divisible by 5.
+  4. The computer looks to see if the number is divisible by 5.
 If yes it returns the word "pong".
       Example input: 5
       Example output: pong
-  4. The computer looks to see if the number is divisible by 15.
+  5. The computer looks to see if the number is divisible by 15.
 If yes it returns the word "ping pong".
       Example input: 15
       Example output: ping pong